ArthurClemens/polythene/textfield/textfield.md

 ### Input options

-These options are also passed to the component, but have effect on the generated HTML input field.
+These options also have effect on the generated HTML input field.

 | **Parameter** |  **Mandatory** | **Type** | **Default** | **Description** |
 | ------------- | -------------- | -------- | ----------- | --------------- |